What is the #YouAreWelcomeHere campaign all about?

 Today, Temple University manages the official #YouAreWelcomeHere Twitter account, Facebook page and website in support of more than 250 participating institutions and countless organizations.

-How are institutions using the hashtag?
-How can my institution get involved?
+How can my school or organization get involved?

 Think of #YouAreWelcomeHere as an extension of your current marketing efforts.
 Search the hashtag on Twitter, Facebook, Instagram and YouTube to see many creative examples of how institutions are using the message.